26 January – 25 February 2018

 Performers Olivier Kitenge and Argyro Vlachaki

-Passive Imperative Participation Vibe includes a day of performance with dancer and choreographer Emma Hoette.
-Tickets available soon.
+Passive Imperative Participation Vibe includes a day of performance with dancer, artist and choreographer Emma Hoette.

 Ben Cain lives and works in London and Zagreb.
 He is a tutor on Fine Art at CASS, and Central Saint Martins, London.
 Cain studied his MA at Jan van Eyck Akademie in 2000, and his BA in Interactive arts at Manchester Metropolitan University, UK in 1997.
 Throughout his career Cain has worked with sculpture, installation, theatre, sound, performance, and publication.
 His work has been exhibited internationally including Manifesta 9, Genk; Weils, Brussels, and Busan Biennale, South Korea, and Croatian Pavilion at 57thVenice Biennale and KM Graz (both in collaboration with Tina Gverovic).
 His work has also been exhibited at several UK institutions including David Roberts Art Foundation, London; Grundy Art Gallery, Blackpool; Turner Contemporary, Margate; BlueCoat Gallery, Liverpool; The Tetley, Leeds; and Site Gallery, Sheffield.